website-templates/charity_responsive-template/README.md

 This project have .editorconfig file at the root that used by your code editor with editorconfig plugin.
 It describes codestyle like indent style, trailing whitespaces etc. See more details [here](http://editorconfig.org/)

 ## Site configuration
-This boilerplate use Jade templates with external data configs.
+This boilerplate use Pug templates with external data configs.
 Main settings can be found in `dev/data/config.json` file.
 And they're available for usage in templates with `config.key-name`

 ## Tasks